MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ---

+## Upload files

+For small and medium size files you can simply drag and drop files and folder in the application web UI, or use the **Upload files** button in RStudio.

+> This solution works for files up to a few hundred MBs (depending on the application).

+---

 ## Upload your code

 We recommend you to use `git`, you can use directly from the commandline in all applications, or use the web UI integration each app proposes.